 Dynamic Analysis Plugins

 With the Dynamic Analysis tool, you can build your own data analysis methods as plugins.
 Using a simple example, this section details how to create your analysis method, which is written using the Java programming language.
+If you are not a java programmer, or find this task too daunting, you can commission Xinapse Systems to write your analysis plugin.

 The steps needed to create and use a plugin are: